Main walk: 15.3km (9.5 miles)

 |Toughness||3 out of 10|

 This is classic ‘Garden of England’ Kent, with many commercial apple orchards (particularly pretty when the blossom is out in late April or early May).
-In the afternoon it passes no fewer than four ancient churches, the most striking, perhaps, being Boughton Monchelsea, perched on the very edge of escarpment, with a graveyard which in spring and summer is a riot of oxeye daisies and other wildflowers.
+In the afternoon it passes no fewer than four ancient churches, the most striking perhaps being Boughton Monchelsea, perched on the very edge of escarpment, with a graveyard which in late spring and early summer is a riot of oxeye daisies and other wildflowers.

 The lunch pub in Linton is also dramatically perched on the edge of the escarpment, and has a garden and terrace with fine views.
 At the end of the walk Sutton Valence is an ancient village which is worth exploring, not least because of its three pubs.

-Best train ticket is probably a day return to Headcorn, though an over-zealous ticket inspector might then charge you for the short journey from Paddock Wood to Yalding.
+Best train ticket is probably a day return to Headcorn (if you intend to get the bus to there rather than Maidstone: see below), though an over-zealous ticket inspector might then charge you for the short journey from Paddock Wood to Yalding.
 If you want to be absolutely sure, get a day return to Yalding, and then buy a single from Headcorn to Paddock Wood on the return leg.

 At the end of the walk, you need to get the Arriva Kent & Sussex bus number 12 from Sutton Valence to Headcorn railway station, journey time 10 minutes.
 From Headcorn you can get trains every half hour back to London.
 The buses (whose ultimate destination is usually Tenterden) run roughly hourly until 6pm Monday to Saturday, and then at 8.16pm and 9.46pm, but on Sunday the last bus is at 5.30pm.
 These details are correct at time of writing, but check the latest on www.arrivabus.co.uk or call 0871 200 2233.